At this month’s meetup, we:

 Saw a community presentation about building an integration between GX and OpenDataDiscovery using Custom Actions from community member Pavel Makarichev

 Learned how to integrate GX with AWS and Pandas

 You can watch the complete recording below:

-The GX community gets together on the third Tuesday of the month: get your invitation to join the next one!
+The GX community gathers on the third Tuesday of every month: sign up here to join the next one.

 Thanks and kudos